Addressing geometrical perturbations by applying generalized polynomial chaos to virtual density in continuous energy Monte-Carlo power iteration: Conclusions

 \section{Conclusions}

-In this work, we have demonstrated that uniform geometrical perturbations in a continuous energy framework and for realistic geometries can be accurately simulated by using the virtual density theory, for uniform perturbations (swelling and expansion, isotropic or not, large or small).
-We investigated the use of intrinsic polynomial chaos as an alternative to regular perturbation theory, in combination with virtual density theory.
-The method can be straightforwardly extended to compute sensitivity coefficients, both for geometrical and cross section perturbations, as well as to propagate uncertainties.
-While geometrical perturbation theory in Monte Carlo simulations is not straightforward to implement and requires careful book-keeping, the coefficients of a reduced model based on polynomial chaos can be easily estimated using Monte Carlo, and possibly give access to the full dependency of $k_\text{eff}$ for a large range of perturbations, with a single calculation.
-Most notably, polynomial chaos is not restricted to first-order effects, as it is the case for traditional perturbation theory for geometrical changes.
-We have shown that using polynomial chaos can yield accurate results even for realistic geometries in a continuous energy framework.
-However, in order to estimate the coefficients of the reduced model, one must solve an uncertain counterpart to the Boltzmann equation, and we have shown that the neutron spectrum obtained by solving the uncertain Boltzmann equation can deviate considerably from that of the regular Boltzmann equation.
-Therefore, perturbations involving significant spectral changes cannot be adequately estimated with the current methodology.
-This situation seems to be problem dependent and was not observed in literature in a multi-group framework.
+In this work, we have introduced an efficient method for computing the effects of geometrical perturbations in a static $k$-eigenvalue Monte Carlo power iteration by combining the virtual density theory with the intrusive generalized polynomial chaos method.
+We have given a Monte Carlo algorithm that is adapted to $k$-eigenvalue simulations traditionally performed for reactor analysis and that can be incorporated in pre-existing codes with relatively minor changes.
+Because of our choice to use a unique Legendre polynomial basis, it is essential to ensure that the distribution of uncertain parameters in the fission source at the start of each generation remain uniform and stationary.
+The method can be extended in a straightforward manner to compute sensitivity coefficients for both geometrical and cross-section perturbations as well as to propagate uncertainties.
+While geometrical perturbation theory in Monte Carlo simulations is not straightforward to implement and requires careful book-keeping or knowledge of the adjoint flux, the coefficients of a reduced model based on polynomial chaos are easily estimated in a Monte Carlo simulation, and give access to the full dependency of $k_\text{eff}$ for a large range of perturbations with a single calculation.
+The developed algorithm converges quickly in polynomial order, although no systematic study has been done here regarding this specific property of the method.
+We have shown that using a polynomial chaos approach yields accurate results even for realistic geometries in a continuous energy framework such as a fuel assembly.
+Moreover, it appears to be free of indirect effects.

+In order to improve the reliability of the method, future works should investigate in detail the effect of the population control algorithm through which the distribution of uncertain parameters at the start of a generation is made stationary, as well as more robust moment preserving techniques for approximating the distribution of uncertain parameters at the end of each generation, since the inverse of this distribution is utilised as an importance function for population control.
+Alternatively, one could avoid the need to use Legendre polynomials, and therefore population control, by allowing scoring on an arbitrary orthogonal polynomial basis, which would however vary with generations.